umbraco/UmbracoDocs/Documentation/Using-Umbraco/Creating-Basic-Site/Outputting-the-Document-Type-Properties.md

 ![Preparing to replace the hardcoded text with an Umbraco Page Field](images/figure-18-replace-hardcoded-text-with-umbraco-page-field.png?raw=true)

-*Figure 18 - Preparing to replace the hardcoded text with an Umbraco Page Field*
+*Figure 18 - Preparing to replace the hardcoded text with an Umbraco Data Property*

 Click the button **_Insert Umbraco Page Field_** and under the **_Choose field_** drop down select **_pageTitle_** from the **_Custom Fields_** section.